 If your eating feels out of control to you, it could be a sign that there is something you are avoiding feeling, experiencing or doing.
 Getting to know the true hungers at the root of emotional eating and disordered eating can give you a new way to heal.

-You may have been battling food and body issues for years!
+You may have been battling binge eating, chronic dieting, and body image issues for years!
 Each new hope and intention to make this effort THE ONE that will work often gets met with a feeling of another failed attempt.
 Here’s the good news!
-You CAN find freedom from the hopeless cycle of food and body shame and actually have a healthy relationship with food and your body!
+You CAN find freedom from the hopeless cycle of binge eating and body shame, and actually have a healthy relationship with food and your body!

 Being vulnerable is how we may feel exposed or like someone may see us as faulty or "less than."
 But, it actually is what will bring someone closer to you and will strengthen your connection with that person.

 You may wonder how Shame shows up in your own life, or you may already have a good sense of that.
 Usually shame is so deeply rooted that only what is noticed on the surface is your first clue.
 (The first 2 parts of the series will help you understand how it developed in the first place)

 Shame is a tricky emotion.
 I call it insidious because it really creeps in slowly and subtly, almost stealth.
 It doesn’t rise up quickly like rage, panic, or excitement.
 It holds on tight just beneath the surface and colors one’s perception of themselves in their world and in their relationships.

 What struck me was the attraction of the warm and creamy texture of this delectable food.
 It made me think about how often mac and cheese serves the function of a comfort food.
 The kind that will be soothing, calming, nurturing, and just all around feel good.
 I also started thinking about the need this type of food meets for anyone indulging for emotional reasons.